crashtestjustin/to-do-app/README.md

 need to continue by setting up functionality for to dos:

-- date functionality warning if toDo is overdue (localstorage API needed)
+- date functionality warning if toDo is overdue
+- localstorage API for toDos adn custom folders
-- create folder views - CREATE DATE BASED FILTERS AND ORDER THE FILTERS BY DATE THEN BY DATA ITEM
+- create folder views - ORDER THE FILTERS BY DATE THEN BY DATA ITEM
 - expand/collapse capability for custom folders
 - styling updates for remaining buttons and text areas and forms + expand/collapse dynamic icons
-- confirm folder item is being removed from object arrays when removed from navigation pane
+- removed folder array item from folder object array when removed from navigation pane

 Add on